GFA-Robotics/Dragonoids-NXT/README.md

 GFA Robotics

-_Note: Code for the new robot design is currently in the NewRobot branch.
-Do **not** commit code for the new robot into the master branch until a pull request has been submitted and approved and NewRobot is merged into the master branch_
+_Code for the new robot has now been merged into master_

+_The code from I^2 Robotics is now in the I2Robotics branch_